Seala11/rslang/README.md

 # Setup and Running

-1. Runs the app in the development mode
+1. Run the app in the development mode

 ```bash
 $ npm start
 ```

-2. Builds the app for production to the `build` folder.
+2. Build the app for production to the `build` folder.
 ```bash
 $ npm run build
 ```